oliv3r/MHI-AC-Trace/SPI.md

     CBH = checksum[15:8]
     CBL = checksum[7:0]

+The extended frame continues after last databyte at position 17, skips the two previous checksum bytes and only the low byte is stored in CBL2 at position 32.
+In other words, bytes 0 - 17, 20 - 31.

 ## Settings
 For writing MHI-AC - depending on the function - a specific MISO set-bit is used: